Master of Indigenous Studies and Master of Māori Studies

 3. seven papers (210 credits) and a research project (30 credits)**

-including 30 credits from IHI803 (Research Methods and Methodologies) and in the case of 3, a further 30 credits from IHI806 (Selected Topic).
+including 30 credits from IHI803 (Research Methodologies and Methods) and in the case of 3, a further 30 credits from IHI806 (Selected Topic).

 * This option will lead to the PhD programme offered at Te Whare Wānanga o Awanuiārangi.